Nature Index: A global indicator of high-quality research

 The corrected count is a score that takes into account the number of affiliated institutions per author and the percentage of authors per institution.
 It is a decimal fraction up to a maximum of one calculated for each paper for a given institution or country affiliated with the paper, by taking into account the percentage of authors of the paper from that institution or country.
 All authors are assumed to contribute equally to corrected count, and an author with multiple affiliations is assumed to be divided equally among those affiliations.
 When an author gives a "present address", "permanent address" or "current address" that affiliation is assumed to not be involved in that author's contribution to the paper and is not included in the corrected count.
 The rules governing the calculation of corrected counts with respect to the way affiliations are presented are expanded regularly to account for new scenarios and any such additions to the rules are added to the footnotes to the tables.

 The number of articles reflects the total number of articles with which a particular institution or country is affiliated according to the stated affiliations of authors in each publication.
 Institutions and countries are counted once per article.
 Advance online publications are not included until assigned issue and page numbers.
-Articles consist of Research Articles, Letters and Brief Communications published in Nature journals.
+Articles consist of Research Articles, Letters, Brief Communications Resources and Technical Reports published in Nature journals.

 Nature Publishing Index Asia-Pacific

 The Nature Publishing Index Asia-Pacific tracks research published in Nature journals from the Asia-Pacific region during the past 12 months, and is updated weekly.
-The Index provides many different options for users to delve into the data: users can analyze data by institution, country, subject or Nature journal, and can access historical data and graphs of historical performance.
+The Index provides many different options for users to delve into the data: users can analyze data by institution, country or subject, and can access historical data and graphs of historical performance.
 The ‘Latest research’ section contains a complete list of all the articles published in the past month with an author from the Asia-Pacific.

 Register for weekly Index e-alerts to get the latest updates.